Last Updated on April 30, 2025 by Colby Droscher

 4. The Palace (Prescott, Arizona)

 The Palace was opened in 1877 out in Prescott, Arizona.
 It’s most commonly referred to as Arizona’s oldest frontier saloon.
-It was at one time visited by Wyatt Earp as well as Doc Holliday.
+It was once visited by Wyatt Earp as well as Doc Holliday.

 5. Glur’s Tavern (Columbus, Nebraska)